cyss0317/FullStack_Project_Furnitsy/README.md

 2. Check out the instruction file inside Config and folllow the instruction
 3. Inside the main folder, run "bundle install" => This will install the libraries that RoR requires to be ran
-4. From the main folder, run "cd frontend" and run "npm install" => This will install all the libraries that React.js and JavaScript require to be ran.
+4. From the main folder, run "cd src" and run "npm install" => This will install all the libraries that React.js and JavaScript require to be ran.
 5. Install PostgreSQL => This will store the data when we run command "rails db:setup" IMPORTANT!!!
     1. If you own M1 macbook, please go to Applications folder and make a duplicate of "terminal"